GetDKAN/dkan/docs/admin/appearance.md

 distribution of Drupal includes a default “DKAN Theme” called NuBoot Radix, that visually highlights all of the DKAN-specific data elements in the software.

-DKAN administrators have the choice of customizing the existing DKAN Theme or implementing an entirely new theme, or creating a [subtheme of nuboot_radix](dkan-documentation/dkan-developers-guide/creating-sub-theme-dkan).
+DKAN administrators have the choice of customizing the existing DKAN Theme through theme settings, implementing an entirely new theme, or creating a [subtheme of nuboot_radix](dkan-documentation/dkan-developers-guide/creating-sub-theme-dkan).

-By default, the DKAN Theme is located in: `[SITEROOT]/profiles/dkan/themes/contrib/nuboot_radix`
+By default, the DKAN Theme is located in: `[SITEROOT]/themes/nuboot_radix`

-The default DKAN Theme is a sub-theme of [Radix](https://www.drupal.org/project/radix),  and Radix uses components and plugins from [Bootstrap](https://www.drupal.org/project/bootstrap).
+The default DKAN Theme is a sub-theme of [Radix](https://www.drupal.org/project/radix),  and Radix uses components and plugins from [Bootstrap](https://github.com/twbs/bootstrap).

 ## Theme and Appearance Settings

+The DKAN Theme does provide a few simple customizations that administrators can use to change the default appearance of the site from the theme settings screen.
+If logged in as an administrative user, navigate to Appearance >> Settings

 ### Site name and slogan
-From the settings screen, you can toggle on the **site name** and **slogan**, simply check the box next to the elements you want to use.
+From the settings screen, you can toggle on/off the **site name** and **slogan**, simply check the box next to the elements you want to use.
 ![Site name and slogan settings][Site name and slogan settings]

 ### Logo